 Obviously any significant departures from the applicable codes are likely to be refused.
-While Council does have some discretion under IPA to approve development that conflicts with applicable codes, there must be sufficient grounds to do so having regard to the purpose of the code and relevant State planning policies, and the decision must not compromise the achievement of desired environmental outcomes for the planning scheme area.
+While the City of Gold Coast does have some discretion under IPA to approve development that conflicts with applicable codes, there must be sufficient grounds to do so having regard to the purpose of the code and relevant State planning policies, and the decision must not compromise the achievement of desired environmental outcomes for the planning scheme area.

 How will impact assessable development be assessed against the whole planning scheme?

 Section 3.5.14 of the IPA sets out relevant provisions for the consideration of impact assessable development.